themandalore/Photocoin/README.md

 ### Structure
   * General

-There are three that have inherit relationships leading to the PC Token Marketplace Contract
+There are three contracts that have inherit relationships leading to the PC Token Marketplace Contract

 SafeMath -> PhotoCore -> PhotoMarket

   * Orderbook Structure

-The orderbook for photos is a simple array
+The orderbooks for photo sales and leases are simple arrays

-    uint[] public forSale; //array of tokenId's for sale
+    uint[] public forSale; //array of tokenId's for sale uint[] public forLease;//An array of tokens for lease

 Additional mappings enable us to look at details